johnwesleyquintero/wesai-np/README.md

 - **Backend & Database:** Supabase (Authentication, PostgreSQL, Realtime Subscriptions, Storage)
 - **AI Integration:** Google Gemini API (`@google/genai`)
 - **State Management:** React Hooks and Context API.
 The application features a clean, maintainable architecture built on custom hooks for logic encapsulation and reducers for predictable state management.

+## Legacy & Philosophy

+The WesCore platform is built on the foundation of **WesAI NP**, an operator-first tool designed from a core philosophy of turning challenges into opportunities, prioritizing competence over conventional approaches, and building robust systems for long-term strategic independence.

+This platform preserves the raw, powerful "cockpit" feel that values results and efficiency above all else.
+It is a sovereign, intelligent tool for turning your ideas into action.